Applications are accepted to the Entry-Level Professional Doctor of Occupational Therapy program on a rolling basis.

 - Coursework on health systems, health policy or leadership

-- Humanities: philosophy, ethics and courses on Western thought and ideas
+- Coursework in Humanities such as philosophy, logic, ethics and courses on Western thought and ideas